 Several times per month in Casi Todo the auctions are held in which anything from paintings, vintage items, furniture, and any other antique objects are sold to the highest bidder.

 Though located inland, Santa Gertrudis is a very short drive away from the islands best beaches.
-For example, the sandy beach of the town of Santa Eularia is located just 12 km away from the village.
+For example, the sandy beach of the town of Santa Eularia is located just twelve kilometres away from the village.